About the Regional Infectious Diseases Unit (RIDU)

 Services offered

-• The infectious diseases departments has two inpatient wards at the Western General hospital, wards 42 and 43.
+• The Infectious Diseases department has two inpatient wards at the Western General hospital, wards 42 and 43.

-• OPAT delivers outpatient antimicrobials with sites at the Western General and St. Johns.
+• OPAT delivers outpatient antimicrobials with sites at the Western General, St. Johns Hospital and East Lothian Community Hospital.

 • There is a consult service which runs at the Royal Infirmary of Edinburgh and the Western General Hospital and a front-door in-reach service to Western General Hospital acute medicine (further details below)